NitishMhalgi/BDD-example/README.md

 You will be adding two functions to our calculator program: one that calculates the volume of a rectangular prism (length x width x height) given three input integers, and one that calculates the factorial of a single input integer.

 1. In the tests/features directory, create .feature files for calculator_factorial and calculator_volume, using the format provided by the calculator_add.feature and calculator_subtract examples.
 For each feature file, create both a scenario and a scenario outline with at least three sets of inputs.
-(Don't worry about negative numbers when testing the volume.)
+	-Don't worry about negative numbers when testing volume or factorial.
+	-If you want to try taking the factorial a negative number, the expected output should be None.

 2. Open the steps.py file and add the corresponding volume and factorial test functions.
 Hint: the phrasing must match your feature file exactly.